jhlee-789/Internship_ENJ/README.md

 The problem was it took so much time to figure out how much each employee gets paid monthly/quarterly/yearly and whether the employee gets paid fairly.
 The company did this task manually and then plotted the graph.
 This code was developed to automate the ENJ employees' aggregated salary to solve this problem.
 Once the starting/ending year, month, and name are provided as arguments in the code, it visualizes aggregated salaries in a bar graph and works hour table.

 The code execution process is comprised of 2 steps.
 Firstly, the CSV data files are converted into JSON format because JSON has a lot of scalability in terms of adding and editing the content compared to CSV.
-The snippet of the JSON file is shown below (Because of personal data privacy, the entire JSON instance and Python source code can't be posted on this repository.)
+The snippet of the JSON file is shown below (Because of personal data privacy, the original CSV data and entire JSON instance can't be posted on this repository.)
 <p align="center">
   <img src="images/Figure_2.JPG"/>
 </p>